10 Ways You’re Shortening the Life of Your Phone

 You use vibrations for notifications

 Your phone, like any other tool or device, ages and loses effectiveness the more you use it, says David Steele, the Director of Business Development for EverdayPhone.
 So little extras, like vibrating notifications, are habits that make your phone’s job harder.
 “The issue with these habits essentially boils down to having your phone constantly running at full capacity when it’s unnecessary,” Steele says.
 “Just like us, a phone needs a break to avoid burning out.”
-If you’re phone is fairly new and still seems to be dragging, these are some ways you can speed it up.

 You keep apps open that you’re not using